Long Island Sound Futures Fund 2021 Request for Proposals

-- Education and Public Participation Grants: Ranging in value from $5,000 to $75,000 awarded to hands-on, visible public participation and education projects.
+- Education and Public Participation Grants: Ranging in value from $50,000 to $100,000 awarded to public participation and education projects.

-Project Period: Projects must start within six months and be completed within 12 to 18 months after notification of grant award.
-High Impact Projects must start within six months and be completed within 24 months after notification of grant award.
-Notification of award is projected to be October/November 2020.
-Project start dates cannot start before October 1, 2020.
+Project Period: Projects must start within six months and be completed within 24 months after notification of grant award.
+Large-scale complex implementation projects must start within six months and be completed within thirty-six months after notification of grant award.
+Notification of award is projected to be November 2021.
+Project start date cannot be before October 1, 2021.

 All proposals will be screened for relevance, accuracy, completeness and compliance with NFWF and funding source policies.
-Proposals will then be evaluated based on the extent to which they meet the following criteria:
+Proposals will then be evaluated equally based on the extent to which they meet the following criteria.

-- Technical Merit - The project is technically sound and feasible, and the proposal sets forth a clear, logical, and achievable work plan and timeline.
-Project engages appropriate experts in project planning, design or implementation to ensure activities are technically sound and feasible.
+- Technical Merit - Project is technically sound and feasible, and the proposal sets forth a clear, logical, and achievable work plan and timeline.
+Project engages appropriate experts and partners in project planning, design or implementation to ensure activities are technically sound and feasible.

-- Budget - Costs are allowable, reasonable and budgeted in accordance with NFWF’s Budget Instructions cost categories.
-Federally-funded projects which include grants funded by LISFF must be in compliance with OMB Uniform Guidance as applicable.
+- Budget – Costs are allowable, reasonable and budgeted in accordance with NFWF’s Budget Instructions cost categories.
+Federally-funded projects must be in compliance with OMB Uniform Guidance as applicable.

 - Cost-Effectiveness - Project includes a cost-effective budget that balances performance risk and efficient use of funds.
-Cost-effectiveness may include, but is not limited to, an assessment of either or both direct and indirect costs in the proposed budget.
-The federal government has determined that a de minimis 10% indirect rate is an acceptable minimum for all organizations without a Negotiated Indirect Rate Agreement, as such, NFWF reserves the right to scrutinize all proposals with indirect rates above 10% for cost effectiveness.
+Cost-effectiveness evaluation may include, but is not limited to, an assessment of either or both direct and indirect costs in the proposed budget.
+The federal government has determined that a de minimis 10% indirect rate is an acceptable minimum for organizations without a NICRA, as such NFWF reserves the right to scrutinize all proposals with indirect rates above 10% for cost-effectiveness.

 Budget – Costs are allowable, reasonable and budgeted in accordance with NFWF’s Budget Instructions cost categories.
 Federally-funded projects must be in compliance with OMB Uniform Guidance as applicable.

-Matching Contributions – Matching contributions consist of cash, contributed goods and services, volunteer hours (Valuing Volunteer Time), and/or property raised and spent for the project during the period of performance.
-Larger match ratios are encouraged and will be more competitive during application review.
+Matching Contributions – Matching Contributions consist of non-federal cash, contributed goods and services, volunteer hours, and/or property raised and spent for the Project during the Period of Performance (project start date cannot be before October 1, 2021).
+Larger match ratios and matching fund contributions from a diversity of partners are encouraged.

-Publicity and Acknowledgement of Support – Award recipients will be required to grant NFWF and the Long Island Sound Study the right and authority to publicize the project and NFWF and LISS financial support for the grant in press releases, publications and other public communications.
+Publicity and Acknowledgement of Support – Award recipients will be required to grant NFWF and the Long Island Sound Study the right and authority to publicize the project and NFWF’s financial support for the grant in press releases, publications and other public communications.
 Recipients may also be asked by NFWF to provide high-resolution (minimum 300 dpi) photographs depicting the project.

 Receiving Award Funds – Award payments are primarily reimbursable.
 Projects may request funds for reimbursement at any time after completing a signed agreement with NFWF.
 A request of an advance of funds must be due to an imminent need of expenditure and must detail how the funds will be used and provide justification and a timeline for expected disbursement of these funds.

-Quality Assurance - If a project involves data collection or data use grantees will be asked to prepare and submit quality assurance (QA) documentation.
-For more information, follow the link to EPA QA and LISFF Quality Assurance Project Plan Guidance.
+Quality Assurance – If a project involves significant monitoring, data collection or data use, grantees will be asked to prepare and submit quality assurance documentation.
 Examples of data collection or use which requires a Quality Assurance Project Plan (QAPP):